taunoha/wp-acf-vue-block-boilerplate/README.md

 ## 👉  `npm run rename`
 * Rename placeholder strings in files
 * Copy or merge the content from the `example-functions.php` to your theme's `functions.php` file.
-You can delete the `example-functions.php`.
+You are free to delete the `example-functions.php` file.

 ## Development